 Danny Hart’s return

 Aaron Gwin won the UCI World Cup title in 2016, against all odds, on a new bike.
 But there was little that even he could do about Danny Hart’s onslaught during the second half of the year’s races.
 Three wins in a row, followed by a second World Championships title at Val di Sole meant that Hart was dominant.
-He’s admitted that it was almost a relief to get to the end of the year undefeated to be able to start afresh in 2017.

 What fans all over the world will be waiting to find out is if he can realise that almost peerless form again and pick up where he left off.
 Early season bogey rounds in Lourdes and Fort William ultimately cost him the title (by just 27 points) and he knows it.
 Make no mistake, Danny wants the overall in 2017.